diegoasanch/diegoasanch/README.md

 ### About me

 I'm a Computer engineering student and web developer from __Venezuela__, currently living in __Argentina__.
 I love science and space 🔭🌌.
-Right now I work as a part-time front-end developer at [Sistematis](https://sistematis.com.ar/es/) and freelancer on [fiverr](https://www.fiverr.com/diegoasanch).
+Right now I work as a freelance front-end developer.

 ### Things I code with